 John is substantially involved in the firm’s litigation on behalf of foreign terror victims and victims of international human rights abuses.
 He was a key member of the litigation team prosecuting Linde et al. v.
 Arab Bank Plc, the first litigation against a financial institution brought to trial under the Anti-Terrorism Act.
-In September 2014, a jury found Jordan-based Arab Bank Plc liable for financing terrorist activity, including funneling financial support to top Hamas leaders and to the families of Hamas suicide bombers.
-John is also pursuing Alien Tort Statute claims against Arab Bank for a separate class of plaintiffs.
+In this historic litigation, John is also pursuing Alien Tort Statute claims against Arab Bank for a separate class of plaintiffs.

 John is also a member of the team pursuing a civil action against al Qaeda's alleged financiers and supporters arising out of the 9/11 terrorist attacks.
 He has pursued litigation against Libya for allegedly providing material resources to the Provisional Irish Republican Army, resulting in the death and injury of citizens of the United States and United Kingdom.
 John plays a key role in Krishanthi, et al. v.
 Rajaratnam, a case brought under the Alien Tort Statute involving allegations of American-sourced financing for dozens of terrorist attacks in Sri Lanka carried out by the Liberation Tigers of Tamil Eelam.
 He was also extensively involved in an Alien Tort Statute case on behalf of young boys allegedly kidnapped for enslavement as camel jockeys in the United Arab Emirates.